FerhatBingol/MariaDB-GSL-UDF/README.md

 +------------------+--------------------+
 1 row in set (0.000 sec)
 ```

 We get the result literaly in no-second!
 This is fast enough when you compare to downloading data and having this process locally.

+##License

+This code is distributed under The GNU Affero General Public License.